 Brexit trade talks suspended because of COVID-19 case

-The Brexit trade negotiations have been suspended at a crucial stage because an EU negotiator has tested positive for the coronavirus.
+As if the Brexit trade negotiations were not tortuous enough, the coronavirus added a twist at a crucial stage on Thursday when top-level talks had to be suspended because an EU negotiator tested positive for COVID-19.

+It added uncertainty to the negotiations as a deadline looms ever closer and both sides are still divided on three key issues.

 EU chief negotiator Michel Barnier said that together with his U.K. counterpart, David Frost, “we have decided to suspend the negotiations at our level for a short period."
-He added that talks among lower ranking officials would continue.
+Talks among lower-ranking officials will continue in the meantime.

-Any long suspension of talks will make it even tougher for the negotiator to clinch a deal ahead of the Jan.
-1 deadline.
-Frost said in a twitter message that “the health of our teams comes first.”
+Any long suspension of talks will make it tougher for the negotiators to clinch a deal ahead of Jan.
+1, when the existing trade agreements between the EU and Britain expire.

+“We are discussing with them the implications for the negotiations.
+We have been, and will continue to, act in line with public health guidelines and to ensure the health and welfare of our teams,” the British government said in a statement.

+The virus, which has been so brutal for people across the EU and U.K., did not spare the negotiations either.
+Barnier tested positive in March and Frost self-isolated that same month after developing coronavirus symptoms.
+U.K. Prime Minister Boris Johnson was hospitalized in April and is currently back in coronavirus quarantine until next Thursday.

-The medical setback complicates further negotiations that are facing a daunting deadline, since in the time ahead of New Year the EU will need about four weeks to complete the approval process of any deal agreed upon by Frost and Barnier.
+Time is running out as the EU will need about four weeks to complete the approval process of any deal that is agreed upon.

 Only on Wednesday a top European Union official said that trade talks with the United Kingdom still face “substantial work” that might spill over into next week.

 The U.K. left the EU on Jan.
 31, but a transition period when EU rules apply to trade and other issues runs until the end of December.
-Both sides had hoped to get a trade deal by then to save hundreds of thousands of jobs that could be at stake if Brexit amounts to a brutal cliff edge divorce.
+Both sides had hoped to get a trade deal by then to protect hundreds of thousands of jobs and businesses that could suffer if Brexit leads to a sharp end to existing trade relations.

 The bloc accuses Britain of wanting to retain access to the EU’s lucrative markets, much like any EU country, without agreeing to follow its rules.
 The EU fears Britain will slash social and environmental standards, and pump state money into U.K. industries, becoming a low-regulation economic rival on the bloc’s doorstep.